Intercultural cities: Frequently asked questions

 Intercultural policies are inclusion policies which help to increase life opportunities for migrants and their descendants, reducing anger and disillusionment which can nourish radicalisation.
 The intercultural city cultivates a culture of dialogue which helps build bridges, prevent conflicts and avoid violence.

-How is the programme relevant in the refugee crisis?
+How is the programme relevant in the field of Refugee inclusion?

 Refugee inclusion is an important element of urban intercultural strategies.
 Intercultural cities has developed guidelines on refugee reception and on social and economic integration and will keep developing essential know-how and provide support to cities in this respect.